launchbynttdata/launch-common-automation-framework/README.md

 You should execute `make configure` from the root of your repository and the `repo` tool will attempt to pull in files based on the manifest located at  `REPO_MANIFESTS_PATH` in the `REPO_MANIFESTS_REVISION` revision of the repository located at `REPO_MANIFESTS_URL`.

 Once `make configure` has successfully completed, you will have additional `make` targets available for use.
 The exact targets will depend on your choice of manifest; see the individual LCAF modules' tasks/ directories for information on which commands are available.

+**Note on File Management**: LCAF manifests use `<copyfile>` directives to copy configuration files (like `.tflint.hcl`, `.pre-commit-config.yaml`, and Makefiles) from component repositories into your module.
+This approach (rather than symbolic links) ensures better cross-platform compatibility, especially on Windows, and simplifies Git tracking of these files.

 ## Notes